KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/oracles.md

 **oracleslist**

-The `oraclelist` method lists all available oracle contracts on the asset chain.
+The `oraclelist` method lists all available oracle contracts on the Smart Chain.

 ### Arguments